 The report is grouped by age cohort, with data for adult exams (patients aged 18 and over at the time of the exam) listed first.

 The Executive Summary table lists the exams having at least 10,000 records across all DIR facilities for the period.
 The exam counts and quartiles are shown for CTDIvol, DLP, and SSDE for your facility compared to the quartiles for the registry overall.

 Note: SSDE is computed only for body exams and is not available for head exams (e.g. CT C SPINE).

-The Executive Summary table and box plots for pediatric exams (patients aged 18 and under) are provided for exams having at least 2,000 records across the DIR.
-The table and box plots are subdivided into five pediatric age groups due to the wide range of patient sizes and corresponding dose indices.
+The Executive Summary table and boxplots for pediatric exams (patients aged 18 and under) are provided for exams having at least 2,000 records across the DIR.
+The table and charts are subdivided into five pediatric age groups due to the wide range of patient sizes and corresponding dose indices.

 The QCDR Preview section of the report provides interim feedback on the QCDR (non-MIPS) measures available from the DIR for MIPS reporting.
 Descriptions of each measure are provided, along with benchmark information and year-to-date calculations for each non-MIPS measure.